-These data suggest a trend in improvement over time.
-However, as noted above, these are initial performance data for one program.
+These data also suggest fairly stable rates over the two-year period.
+However, as noted above, these are initial performance data; additional time may be needed to see improvement within this program.
 Most measure users are just now getting their quality measurement programs underway.